 SR 916/NW 135th Street is an important arterial that provides access to and within North Miami.
 It is a major route used by residents to go from I-95 to the eastern limits of the city.
 The existing typical section along the arterial includes 4 lanes separated by a dual left turn lane.
 Because most of the traffic on this road is coming from I-95 at high speeds, vehicles tend to speed along this corridor.
 The characteristics of the road are not consistent with the existing land use types and do not promote a safe environment for all road users.

-The City of Miami has requested FDOT and Kittelson to develop a Complete Streets-based concept for SR 916/NW 135th Street from NW 6 Avenue to west of SR 5/Biscayne Boulevard.
-The City of Miami has asked that the concept include a median treatment along SR 916/NW 135th Street to be developed and incorporated in an ongoing resurfacing, restoration, and rehabilitation (3R) project along this segment.
+The City of North Miami has requested FDOT and Kittelson to develop a Complete Streets-based concept for SR 916/NW 135th Street from NW 6 Avenue to west of SR 5/Biscayne Boulevard.
+The City of North Miami has asked that the concept include a median treatment along SR 916/NW 135th Street to be developed and incorporated in an ongoing resurfacing, restoration, and rehabilitation (3R) project along this segment.